nathanjzhao/nathanjzhao.github.io/_drafts/learning-how-to-think.markdown

 title: "Learning How to Think"
 tags: [ml, math, musings]
 excerpt: >
-  Why math and just reading papers is important
+  Why math and reading papers is important
 ---